lix-it/api-docs/source/includes/_contact.md

 Parameter | Description
 --------- | -----------
-url       | The URL of the LinkedIn profile you would like to get an email address for.
+url       | The url-encoded URL of the LinkedIn profile you would like to get an email address for.

 ```shell